T

 viewpoint

 An ancient Egyptian temple gifted to Spain, offering stunning panoramic views of the city, especially at sunset.
-It's a unique historical monument set in a beautiful park.
+It's a unique historical site set in a beautiful park.

-• Visit early in the morning to avoid crowds and enjoy the best light.
+• Visit in the late afternoon to enjoy the golden hour and sunset.

-• The surrounding gardens are lovely for a peaceful walk.
+• The temple itself is small, but the surrounding park is lovely for a walk.

 4. Evening